samira-estes-garcia/journal_crypt_client/README.md

 ## A React Application

 Journal Crypt uses a Rails backend and a React front end.
-It allows users to create journal entries that only they can access.
+It allows users to create secure journal entries that only they can access.
 They can edit or delete their entries, and will soon have the option to encrypt each entry.

+Create your own account or use a precreated account.

+Email: admin@admin.com Password: admin01

 ## Installation